ashu-dadhich/Spoj_solutions/README.md

 # Spoj_solutions
-Code for classical problems on spoj mostyle cpp
+Code for classical problems on spoj mostyle cpp.